thevxn/dish/README.md

 ## Use Cases

-+ Lightweight health checks of HTTP and/or TCP sockets
++ Lightweight health checks of HTTP and ICMP endpoints and TCP sockets
 + Decentralized monitoring with standalone dish instances deployed on different hosts that pull configuration from a common API
 + Cron-driven one-shot checks without the need for any long-running agents